aashari/terraform-gcp-cloud-run/README.md

 - Start with the default resource allocation and adjust based on your application's needs
 - For production workloads, consider setting `min_instances` to at least 1 to avoid cold starts
+- Set appropriate CPU and memory values based on your workload requirements

 ### Health Checks